Internet of Things (IoT)

 The Internet of Things or IoT is the network of physical devices coupled with sensors that collect data and connectivity that allows them to exchange information.

 Tenna supports a variety of wireless network technologies that optimize coverage, cost, and reliability for specific tracking needs.
-This includes 3G & 4G cellular technologies, including solutions specialized for tracker devices, and LoRaWan.
+This includes 3G & 4G cellular technologies, including solutions specialized for tracker devices.

-LTE-M is a 4G cellular wireless technology that gives the speed and coverage needed for tracking applications and is optimized for long battery life and low cost.
+LTE-M and LTE NB-IoTLTE-M is a 4G cellular wireless technology that gives the speed and coverage needed for tracking applications and is optimized for long battery life and low cost.
 LTE Cat M1 and LTE NB-IoT technologies get tracking data to the asset database reliably and inexpensively.

 Try Tenna Today

 See how Tenna can help your business